Bricolage (album): Reception

-Soundtrack appearances
+Use in film and television

 The track "Easy Muffin" was used in Toonami advertisements for Gundam SEED as well as several episodes of IGPX.
-It is also used in the 2002 film Divine Intervention and in many episodes of Top Gear.
-It is also played on the second episode of the first series of Almost Human.
-"Easy Muffin" has also been used in Lincoln Motor Company television ads starting in 2015.
+It is featured in the 2002 film Divine Intervention and in many episodes of the TV series Top Gear.
+It is also used in the second episode of the first season of Almost Human.
+"Easy Muffin" was used in Lincoln Motor Company television ads beginning in 2015.

+Availability issues

+In a 2017 Facebook post, Amon Tobin confirmed fan speculation that “for reasons beyond my control a number of my albums tracks listings [sic] have been altered on mainstream digital platforms” and that “a small number of my most well known [sic] tracks have also been removed” from streaming services.
+This is possibly due to sample clearance issues, and includes “Easy Muffin” from Bricolage, and "Four Ton Mantis" from Supermodified (2000).